Turkish citizenship: how to get a passport in 2025

 Expats lay special emphasis on the following advantages of living in Turkey:

-Residence permit.
+- Residence permit.
 It is possible for foreigners to obtain a residence permit in Turkey: it is enough to buy or rent a house.
 With a residence permit (ikamet) you can live in Turkey on an almost equal footing with citizens.
-Previously, however, it was possible to obtain a residence permit in Turkey with the purchase of a property for 75 thousand U.S. dollars in metropolitan provinces, and 50 thousand U.S. dollars in other provinces.
-In October 2023, the minimum amount reached 200 thousand dollars in all areas of the country.
+The minimum amount is 200 thousand dollars in all areas of the country.
 Only one property is taken into account.

 The benefits of Turkish citizenship